boutroslab/CRISPRAnalyzeR/README.md

   * [CRISPRAnalyzeR 0.99 RC](http://www.dkfz.de/signaling/crispranalyzer/crispranalyzer-0.99.tar)

-  __Alternatively, you can also download the files using docker after starting a terminal or command line
+  __Alternatively, you can also download and install it using docker after starting a terminal or command line__
   ```
   docker pull boutroslab/crispranalyzer:latest
   ```

 5. Open a Terminal (macOS and Linux) or Commandline (Windows)
-6. Tell Docker that you have downloaded CRISPRAnalyzeR by typing
+6. Tell Docker that you have downloaded CRISPRAnalyzeR by typing (only if downloaded via web browser!)
    ```
+   # This is only required if you have downloaded the files via the web browser!

    docker load -i __PATHTOFILE__/crispranalyzer-latest.tar
    ```